corporealshift/picard/README.md

-# piCar
+# piCarD
-Simple RC car controls with maybe some autonomous capabilities.
+(Pi Car Driver) Simple RC car controls with maybe some autonomous capabilities.

 # Setup
 Enable i2c and the pi camera modules using raspi-config command